enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

         }
         ```

-#### GET /teacher/:teacherId/assignments/:assignmentId/submissions/:studentId/download
+#### GET /teacher/assignments/:assignmentId/submissions/:studentId/download
 - Description: Download a student's submission file for an assignment.
 Teachers use this to retrieve submitted files for review.

 - Request:
+  - cookies:
+    - id (string, required) - The ID of the teacher.
   - Parameters:
-    - teacherId (string, required) - The ID of the teacher.
     - assignmentId (string, required) - The ID of the assignment.
     - studentId (string, required) - The ID of the student whose submission to download.